 2 tablespoons oil

-• Add the chicken to the wok and stir-fry until it’s about 80% cooked.
-Be careful not to overcook it.
+• Add the chicken and cook until it's mostly done, about 80%.

 2 tablespoons golden mountain sauce, 1 tablespoon fish sauce, 1 teaspoon dark soy sauce, 2 tablespoons oyster sauce, 1 tablespoon white sugar